 Gambia a bolong or bolon means a creek, "movable water"

 or "tributary" in the Mandinka language.
 Many point

-north or south into Senegal they supply fresh water during the
+north or south into Senegal; they supply fresh water during the

 Vintang) the largest tributary of the Gambia River which flows

 south east into Senegal.
 It rises in the Senegalese region

 of Kolda.
 This is part of the Casamance region, between the states

 of the Gambia and Guinea-Bissau.
-Near the mouth lies Bintang Bolong Lodge.
+Near the mouth lies Bintang Bolong

-direction and has a width of approximately 570 meters.
-At the
+in a westerly direction and has a width of approximately 570 meters.

-metres deep, and on the banks are extensive mangrove forests
+5-7 metres deep, and on the banks are extensive mangrove forests

 In the 15th century the Portuguese maintained a trading post at